Warm sunshine for Wednesday

 Rain chances return Friday

 QUAD CITIES, IA/IL (KWQC) -- Quiet weather is expected to continue through the middle of the week before showers and storms move back into the weather picture by Friday.
 Look for mostly clear and cool conditions tonight, followed by warm sunshine for your Wednesday.
-Clouds will be on the increase Thursday, ahead of our next system.
+After a sunny start, clouds will be on the increase Thursday, ahead of our next system.
 We’ll see showers and possibly a thunderstorm or two late Thursday night into Friday, before coming to an end Friday evening.
 The weekend is looking superb with sunshine and highs in the 70′s to near 80° expected.

 WEDNESDAY: Warm sunshine and pleasant temperatures.
 High: 78°.
 Wind: E 5-15 mph.